The integral identity conjecture in motivic homotopy theory: Introduction

 \subsection{Main results}

-Let us state the main result of this work, which can be viewed as a functorial generalization of the virtual integral identity and a motivic analogue of \cite[Theorem 3.3]{richarz-2018} (in fact, by taking \'etale realizations, one obtains \cite[Theorem 3.3]{richarz-2018}) \begin{theorem*} Let $S$ be a noetherian scheme of finite dimension and $\sh$ the stable motivic homotopy category.
+Let us state the following main result (see theorem \ref{compatible of Braden transformations with sp induced by derivators}) of this work, which can be viewed as a functorial generalization of the virtual integral identity and a motivic analogue of \cite[Theorem 3.3]{richarz-2018} (in fact, by taking \'etale realizations, one obtains \cite[Theorem 3.3]{richarz-2018}) \begin{theorem*} Let $S$ be a noetherian scheme of finite dimension and $\sh$ the stable motivic homotopy category.
 Let $\Psi$ denote the nearby functors of Ayoub in \cite{ayoub-thesis-2}.
-Let $X$ be an algebraic $S$-space endowed with a $\et$-locally linearizable $\gm_{m,S}$-action and $X^0$ be its space of fixed points.
-Given an $\gm_{m,S}$-equivariant morphism $f \colon X \longrightarrow \mathbb{A}^1_S$ where the target is endowed with the trivial $\gm_{m,S}$-action, then there exists commutative diagram
+Let $X$ be an algebraic $S$-space endowed with an $\tau$-locally linearizable $\gm_{m,S}$-action and, $X^0$ be its space of fixed points.
+Given a $\gm_{m,S}$-equivariant morphism $f \colon X \longrightarrow \mathbb{A}^1_S$ where the target is endowed with the trivial $\gm_{m,S}$-action, then there exists a commutative diagram